spikeekips/mitum-doc/readthedocs/docs/how-mitum-works.rst

 TL;DR
 ============================================================

-As described in the section, "[Introduction](/)", the mitum network consists of the multiple consensus nodes.
+As described in the section, ":doc:`introduction`", the mitum network consists of the multiple consensus nodes.

 .. seealso::